 - Heat the oil in a large skillet.
 Add the onion and sauté over medium-low heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.

 - Stir in the corn kernels and cilantro.
 Season to taste with salt and pepper.
-Sauté
+Sauté for a minute or two longer, then serve.

 Variation: Use one zucchini in place of one of the summer squashes.